python/typing/docs/source/libraries.rst

    )

 The presence of ``.pyi`` files does not affect the Python interpreter at runtime in any way.
-However, static type checkers will only look at ``.pyi`` file and ignore the corresponding ``.py`` file.
+However, static type checkers will only look at the ``.pyi`` file and ignore the corresponding ``.py`` file.

 Companion type stub package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These are often referred to as "stub-only" packages.
-The package should have a prefix of the runtime package name with a suffix of ``-stubs``.
-The py.typed marker file is not necessary for stub-only packages.
+The name of the stub package should be the name of the runtime package suffixed with ``-stubs``.
+The ``py.typed`` marker file is not necessary for stub-only packages.
 This approach can be useful to develop type stubs independently from your library.